gregleo-econ/Page-Source/markdown/2.Working_Papers/FormalMicro.md

 +10

-# Formalizing Microeconomic Foundations in the Lean Theorem Prover
+# Formalizing Microeconomic Foundations

 ## Code Repository

 [GitHub Repository](https://github.com/gregleo-econ/formal-microeconoimcs)

+## About

+This is a project to formalize the foundations of microeconomic theory in the [Lean](https://leanprover.github.io/) theorem prover.

 ## What is Lean?